-The public has been urged not to lick a type of toad that induces psychedelic hallucinations by the United States National Park.
+The public has been urged not to lick type of toad that induces psychedelic hallucinations by the United States National Park.

 RELATED STORIES: Mike Tyson Reveals He “Died” While Tripping On Psychedelic Toad Venom